-13 tips for better still life styling | Photofocus
+My favorite tips for better still life styling

-Here are a few tips for creating better styling for still life and food images.
+I am frequently asked for tips and tricks for getting the most out of still life photography.
+Here are a few of my favorite tips for creating better styling for still life and food images.

 Cutlery

-- Aways have cutlery pointing away from the camera, especially knives.
+- Always have cutlery pointing away from the camera or at least adjacent to it, especially knives.
 It can be seen as more inviting and less threatening.

-- Make sure cutlery is clean and spot free.
-Older vintage cutlery can be an advantage as there are minimal reflections if it is tarnished.
+- Make sure cutlery is clean and spot-free.
+Older vintage cutlery can be an advantage as there are minimal reflections if it is already tarnished.

 Linen